 5. Attach holds to board in whatever combination you desire.

-6. Climb till your forearms come off.
+6. Climb until your forearms come off.

-Variations of this Climbing Board Tutorial
+Variations of this Climbing Board Tutorial.

 This climbing board tutorial is endless in its possible size.